PDrifting/CBookDraft/book.markdown

 The difficulty with converting to and from certain fonts and glyphs is exacerbated when digging through pages like [this](https://ltrc.iiit.ac.in/showfile.php?filename=downloads/FC-1.0/fc.html).
 It outlines the various converters and methods required to create search engines, display, and processing or modify information to and from the Devanagari family of languages.
 This will also be a problem with the different dialects of Chinese and Arabic.
 Code Page 936 for instance is a simplified and heavily modified version of the Chinese language.
 It provides minimal support.

-Compiling and executing the following code under Microsoft Power Shell or Command Prompt should display the Chinese characters embedded in the syntax correctly.
+Compiling and executing the following code under Microsoft Power Shell or Command Prompt should display most of the characters embedded in the syntax correctly.
+The editor for Github, that I'm using to create this document is completely incapable of showing the Arabic and displays a blank line.

 #### Example 22: Outputting Glytphs for Different Languages